dleeapho/sandbox/product-construction-plan.md

 source-build .
 Finally, we need to implement orchestration to: 1.
 Provision and manage machines, scale 2.
 Coordinate the vertical builds, harvest the output to produce the distributable product 3.
 Finalize the build with signing, testing, publishing) 4.
-This is likely some implementation of Jenkins orchestration.
+This is likely some implementation of existing or future build orchestration infrastructure.

 ![Diagram of Product Build](media/48887747198ca0c1cf727299d020e64c.png)